Frank Chin: Life and career

 Frank Chin was born in Berkeley, California on February 25, 1940.
 His grandfather worked on the Western Pacific Railroad.
 He remained under the care of a retired vaudeville couple in Placerville, California until he was 6.
 At that time, his mother brought him back to the San Francisco Bay Area and thereafter Chin grew up in Oakland Chinatown.
-He attended the University of California, Berkeley, and graduated from the University of California, Santa Barbara in 1965.
+He attended the University of California, Berkeley, where he contributed to the California Pelican.
+He graduated from the University of California, Santa Barbara in 1965.
 According to Chin, who had returned from a sabbatical working as the first Chinese brakeman for the Southern Pacific railroad, he intimidated a dean into graduating him with a bachelor's degree in English: "[I said] 'I want a decision by Friday' and he said, 'Well, I'm a very busy man,' and I said, 'You're a working stiff like me - you have a decision Friday and I don't care what it is.
 Either I've graduated or I haven't graduated because I have to get back to work.'
 Friday, I walked by the office and the secretary jumps up and says: 'You've graduated!'
 I said, 'That's all I want to know'."

 Early in his career, Chin worked as a story editor and scriptwriter on Sesame Street and as a reporter for KING-TV in Seattle.